iterative/dvc.org/static/docs/commands-reference/pipeline_show.md

 ## Options

-- `-c`, `--commands` - show pipeline as a list (graph, if `--ascii` or `--dot` option is specified) of commands instead of paths to DVC files.
+- `-c`, `--commands` - show pipeline as a list (graph, if `--ascii` or `--dot` option is specified) of commands instead of paths to DVC-files.

-- `-o`, `--outs` - show pipeline as a list (graph, if `--ascii` or `--dot` option is specified) of stage output files instead of paths to DVC files.
+- `-o`, `--outs` - show pipeline as a list (graph, if `--ascii` or `--dot` option is specified) of stage output files instead of paths to DVC-files.

 - `--ascii` - visualize pipeline.
-It will print a graph (ASCII) instead of a list of path to DVC files.
+It will print a graph (ASCII) instead of a list of path to DVC-files.

 - `--dot` - show contents of `.dot` files with a DVC pipeline graph.
 It can be passed to third party visualization utilities.